 How to send a letter from Bogotá

-The best service to use if you want your letter to arrive as soon as possible (or to arrive, full-stop!) is the Correo Certificado which allows you to track your letter if it doesn’t arrive.
+The best service to use if you want your letter to arrive as soon as possible is the Correo Certificado.
+This allows you to track your letter if it doesn’t arrive.
 They say it takes 10-12 working days for post to arrive in the US or Europe from Colombia.
-A letter weighing less than 20g costs approx. 9000 pesos to send (£3/$4.50) so if you’re a tourist passing through Colombia, you might want to send post-cards once you arrive home!
+At the time of writing, a letter weighing less than 20g cost approx. 9000 pesos to send.
+So if you’re a tourist passing through Colombia, you might want to send post-cards once you arrive home!
 There is a Correo Normal which is cheaper, costing $2600 to the US, and $3600 pesos to most countries in Europe, so you may want to choose this option for postcards.

 How to send a letter to Colombia